3 min read

 She found her way through a therapy room.
 A psychologist who asked "what logic?" at exactly the right moment and something snapped loose.

-What stopped me wasn't the framework.
-It was recognition.
 The angry protector isn't a concept.
 It's the body that won't get out of the car even when it drove itself to the trailhead.
 Even when it wants to go.

 It mastered stillness under incoming fire and we never got the memo the war ended decades ago.
 Still bracing.
 Still scanning.
 Still calculating cost before agreeing to move.